WARP-LAB/WARP-GUIDES-WEBPACK/05-babel/readme.md

 ## Other polyfills

 The underlaying [core-js](https://github.com/zloirock/core-js) does not care about DOM polyfills.
 So as an example add one extra to deal with is `classList` as it is not [fully implemented in IE11](http://caniuse.com/#search=classList).
-There might be others!
+There are others down the line (say [whatwg-fetch](https://github.com/github/fetch))!

 ```
 npm install classlist-polyfill --save-dev